Jonathan Summerton: Early racing

-He began racing karts at the age of 14 and by the end of the year had begun racing Skip Barber Series cars.
-In 2004 he began racing in Formula BMW USA and won the Formula BMW USA Scholarship to race in the USA where in his first year with several wins and fastest laps he came second in the championship.
+Summerton began racing karts at the age of fourteen and by the end of the year had begun racing Skip Barber Series cars.
+In 2004, he began racing in Formula BMW USA and won the Formula BMW USA Scholarship to race in the USA where in his first year with several wins and fastest laps he came second in the championship.
 The following year he entered the BMW international series where he finished second at Spa-Francorchamps and finished tenth in the championship.
-In 2006 he competed in Formula Three Euro Series where he finished 3rd at Spa 2nd at LeMans and won the final Hockenheim race and finished ninth in the championship.
+In 2006, he competed in Formula Three Euro Series where he finished 3rd at Spa, 2nd at LeMans, and won the final Hockenheim race.
+He then finished ninth in the championship.

 A1 Grand Prix

-In 2007 he made starts in the A1 Grand Prix series for A1 Team USA and took second in the feature race at Autódromo Hermanos Rodríguez in Mexico City.
-For the rest of 2007 he drove a partial season in F3 EuroSeries after being the test driver in the debut of the new Volkswagen engine for RC Motorsport and tested a Champ Car Atlantic Series car for Derrick Walker.
+In 2007, Summerton made starts in the A1 Grand Prix series for A1 Team USA and took second in the feature race at Autódromo Hermanos Rodríguez in Mexico City.
+For the rest of 2007, he drove a partial season in F3 EuroSeries after being the test driver in the debut of the new Volkswagen engine for RC Motorsport and tested a Champ Car Atlantic Series car for Derrick Walker.
 He returned to A1 Team USA for the 2007–08 A1 Grand Prix season.
 Summerton captured A1 Team USA's first A1GP victory in the feature race at Shanghai.
-The American team would eventually finish 12th in the championship, with Summerton finishing 2nd in the final sprint race of the campaign, at Brands Hatch.
+The American team would eventually finish 12th in the championship, with Summerton finishing second in the final sprint race of the campaign, at Brands Hatch.

 Atlantics and Indy Lights

-For the 2008 season, Summerton raced in the Atlantic Championship for Newman Wachs Racing winning two races and finishing 3rd in points.
+For the 2008 season, Summerton raced in the Atlantic Championship for Newman Wachs Racing winning two races and finishing third in points.
 He was signed by the USF1 team to be its main driver but the team later folded due to lack of funding.
-For the 2009 season he signed with RLR/Andersen Racing to race in the Firestone Indy Lights Series in addition to competing in Atlantics races with Genoa Racing.
+For the 2009 season, he signed with RLR/Andersen Racing to race in the Firestone Indy Lights Series in addition to competing in Atlantics races with Genoa Racing.
 He later switched teams and returned to Newman Wachs Racing after Genoa shut down and finished in a first-place tie to teammate John Edwards, but lost the tiebreaker.
-His Indy Lights season came to an end with a crash at the Milwaukee Mile and the team brought on pay drivers to complete the season in the #9 car.
+His Indy Lights season came to an end with a crash at the Milwaukee Mile and the team brought on pay drivers to complete the season in the No. 9 car.
 He finished second in his first Indy Lights start on the Streets of St. Petersburg and was in the top-five in the championship at the time of his departure, even leading the championship after the first three races of the season.
 He made one start in 2010 for Walker Racing before being replaced by Dan Clarke.